Counsellor, Psychotherapist, Life Coach and Mentor

 Online, Telephone and Face to Face

 Welcome to my website.
 Please take time to read about me and my work.
 I hope you feel there is something I can offer you here.
-I currently see clients of all ages, as a Counsellor, Psychotherapist, and Life Coach in Taunton and Milverton, near Wellington.
+I work as a Counsellor, Psychotherapist, and Life Coach in Taunton and Milverton, near Wellington.

 I have over 30 years of working therapeutically.
-I offer counselling, psychotherapy, play therapy, life coaching and supervision, always underpinned by the practice of mindfulness and compassion which underpins my life and work.
-I work with adults and children, couples and families.
+I offer counselling, psychotherapy, life coaching and supervision, always underpinned by the practice of mindfulness and compassion which underpins my life and work.
 I believe the relationship between client and therapist or coach is the cornerstone to the work and I encourage you to find somebody with whom you feel comfortable.
 I may or may not be right for you.
 I offer free initial consultations to facilitate this.

 Even the strongest among us can feel lost, unsure, ambivalent, or unhappy at times.
 As a Counselling and Coaching Professional, I can help you understand and manage whatever life throws at you, and do it successfully.
 I believe that you have the strength not just to survive, but to truly thrive.